Visit the new home of Compassionate Community!

-3SG are working with a number of key local stakeholders such as the B&NES CCG, Virgin Care, Curo, local GP's and others to develop a vision for creating a Compassionate Community in Bath & North East Somerset.
+3SG have worked with a number of key local stakeholders such as the B&NES CCG, Virgin Care, Curo, local GP's and others to develop a vision for creating a Compassionate Community in Bath & North East Somerset.
 We have mapped what these relationships might look like in the diagram below whilst recognising that it is local people who will be at the heart of this project: